 We also knew that the very nature of the coworking space is flexibility.
 Users can come and go, and sometimes not come back to the office for a few days.
 We used this understanding when thinking about how to create a home view that quickly shows the user in one view everything they might have coming up, or even missed.
 I like to think of this more as a briefing rather than a feed or stream of content.
 The goal is that things stay in similar places, but update when needed so you always have visibility into the most recent, most important items.

 Here's how we thought about the content presented on the home view:

-- The hero image: This space welcomes you to the app, and acts as a quick reminder of the location you are working from.
+- Hero image: This space welcomes you to the app, and acts as a quick reminder of the location you are working from.
 Users in some cities have access to more than one location, as well as users that are traveling between locations.
 We want to make sure they are aware of what space.

 - Upcoming bookings: This section was intentionally designed with a horizontal scroll in mind.
 The purpose was to maximize the amount of content one could see that relates to their day, not a week.
 When empty, we fill this space with an empty state that prompts users to reserve a meeting room.

-- Deliveries: This space is pretty straight forward.
+- Deliveries: This space is pretty straightforward.
 If a coworker has a package or mail available for pickup, they can see it here.
 This space is not visible if they don't have a notification.

 - Community updates: This section automatically pulls in important and timely community posts that your local Novel Coworking team has shared.